soumikdattagit/HolidayPlanner/README.md

 - Hard coded Start date & End date in the program.cs.
 Can be changed easily before running the app.
 - Since, the holiday list was there for 2023 & 2024, I assumed Start date cannot be before `01.01.2023` & End date cannot be after `31.12.2024`.
 - I have created a Countries.cs file and inside kept "`Finland`" as key value pair.
 In future other countries can be added here.
 Based on this we can map to country specific public holiday list and initialize it.
-- I spent about 3 hours completing the task & tried my best to write methods in a such ways that unit testing could be easy.

 ## Improvement areas